ftravers/datomic-tutorial/README.md

 this field hold a single item or a list of items.

-Those are the important fields to understand conceptually. `:db/doc` is a documentation string, remember everything in datomic needs its own `:db/id`, and `:db.install/_attribute` instructs datomic to treat this data as schema field creation data.
+Those are the important fields to understand conceptually. `:db/doc` is a documentation string, `:db.install/_attribute` instructs datomic to treat this data as schema field creation data.

 Before we can start adding schema to a database, we need to create the database!